IRNAS/irnas-guidelines-docs/docs/developer_guidelines.md

 Almost all sections in the Linux kernel coding style are relevant to firmware programming, some might need minor changes to become relevant:
 * [Printing kernel messages] - Replace kernel messages with log messages.
-* [Allocating memory] - Contains mentions to kernel specific memory allocators, but, the advice still applies.
+* [Allocating memory] - Contains mentions of kernel specific memory allocators, but, the advice still applies.
 * [The inline disease] - Again, somewhat kernel specific, we rarely use `inline` keyword in our code, but, the advice still applies.